-Trade payables are unsecured, non-interest bearing and are normally settled between 30 to 60 days' (30 June 2019: 30 to 60 days; 1 July 2018: 30 to 60 days) credit terms.
+Trade payables are unsecured, non-interest bearing and are normally settled between 30 to 60 days (2020: 30 to 60 days) credit terms.

-The non-trade payables due to a director of the Company, subsidiaries and related parties are unsecured, non-interest bearing and repayable on demand.
+The non-trade payables due to a non-controlling interests and subsidiaries are unsecured, non-interest bearing and repayable on demand.